isomerpages/ogp-buildforgood/_bfg-2024/Terms & Conditions.md

 <p><strong>2.
 Eligibility</strong>
 </p>
 <p>&nbsp;</p>
-<p>2.1 This Competition is open to Singapore citizens, permanent residents
+<p>2.1 Subject to Clause 2.2, this Competition is open to Singapore citizens,
-and/or other individuals, living, working and/or studying in Singapore aged 18 years old and above at the time of registration.&nbsp;</p>
+permanent residents and/or other individuals, living, working and/or studying in Singapore aged 18 years old and above at the time of registration.</p>
+<p>&nbsp;</p>
+<p>2.2 Unless accepted by GovTech as Participants of the Competition via
+the PSD gig work scheme, employees and vendors of GovTech not eligible to participate in the Competition.</p>
 <p><strong>3.
 Team Participation</strong>
 </p>
 <p>&nbsp;</p>